The Complete DIY Guide to Addressing Frequent Plumbing Issues at Home

 Can I fix a plumbing problem myself?

-What tools will I require for plumbing projects at home?
+What tools do I require for plumbing projects at home?

 Is DIY plumbing safe?

-DIY plumbing is safe if you follow the safety guidelines and take appropriate precautions.
+DIY plumbing can be safe if you follow safety guidelines and take the appropriate precautions.

-It is recommended to contact a professional plumber for significant plumbing issues that require special equipment and expertise.
+You should contact a licensed plumber for significant plumbing issues that require specialized equipment and expertise.